Marsh Gibbon and Poundon railway station: History

 At grouping in 1923 it became part of the London Midland and Scottish Railway; it duly passed to British Railways in 1948, as part of the London Midland Region.
 Diesel trains were provided for passenger services from 2 November 1959.
 The station stopped handling goods traffic on 2 November 1964; the signalbox was closed in January 1965 and passenger services were withdrawn when the whole of the route from Bletchley to Oxford closed on 1 January 1968.
+The station was demolished within a year after closure.